top of page

 ½ teaspoon ground coriander

-Lemon and Garlic Yoghurt:
+Lemon & Garlic Yoghurt

-1 full cup (250g) Greek yoghurt (or dairy-free Greek yoghurt)
+1 cup (250 g) Greek yoghurt (or dairy-free Greek yoghurt)

 2 garlic cloves, minced